 working papers

-Skilled Immigration and Firm-level Upgrading as Exports Boosters in a Developing Country- 2025
+Immigration and Firm-level Upgrading as Exports Boosters in Developing Countries - 2025

 The influx of skilled labor from the Venezuelan exodus enabled Colombian manufacturing firms to upgrade capabilities and increase R&D, improving production and organizational processes and boosting trade performance.